Cool Coffs Harbour – waterfalls, rainforests, beaches and more

 Opal Cove Resort © Destination NSW

 With such an amazing coastline to explore in these parts, you don’t want to stay far from the beach.
 There are plenty of camping and caravan park options to choose from.
 Coffs Coast Holiday Parks has four sites near rivers and beaches: two in Woolgoolga, the BIG4 Park Beach and BIG4 Sawtell Beach.
 The Woolgoolga sites offer small, peaceful parks while the BIG4 sites have bushwalking trails and beaches within easy access.
-For a little more luxury, enjoy the ocean views of Opal Cove Resort by the pool with a cocktail in hand, or treat yourself to a stay at Sapphire Seas Beachhouse: an absolute waterfront beauty just metres from the sand.
+For a little more luxury, enjoy the ocean views of Opal Cove Resort by the pool with a cocktail in hand.

 Keen to discover more of Australia’s ‘big things’?
 Click here for more information.